nlholm/docker-demo-documentation/docker-demo-documentation.md

 First, we installed Docker manually on a clean Debian Bookworm64 virtual machine running in Vagrant.
 The environment came pre-installed with wget, curl, gnupg2, micro, and the Salt Master.
 We also added bash-completion to the VM.

-We also set up a custom Vagrantfile, which we iteratively updated to support automation throughout the project as we advanced.
+We also set up a custom Vagrantfile and dependent script files, which we iteratively updated to support automation throughout the project as we advanced.

-We logged in to our virtualmachine through the Windows command line prompt with the command `vagrant ssh master`.
+We logged in to our virtual machine through the Windows command line prompt with the command `vagrant ssh master`.

-Whilst inside the virtualmachine - vagrant@master - we ran:
+Whilst inside the virtual machine - vagrant@master - we ran:

 1. `sudo apt-get update`
 2.  `sudo apt install ca-certificates curl`